Before doing this activity you may need to read the text you will find at the end

 I don't drink ______________________ coffee | many / much |

-Is there ______________________ traffic on the road? | much / many |
+There are ______________________ children in the garden | much / many / very much |

-My friend didn't want to drive ______________________, so we took the train | very much / too many / many |
+My friend didn't want to drive ______________________, so we took the train | very much / many / too many |

 Do you usually put ______________________ cream in your coffee? | a lot of / many |